FelipeAlves99/Sistema_APS_1_2019/README.md

 Supervised practical activities of the third semester of the Computer Science College.

-The application was used to read the serial port that it's Arduinos was using.
+The application was used to read the serial port of an Arduino and output his data.
-The purpose was to get the Arduino's data, show then on screen and create a file that would be used later for another application.
+The purpose was to get the Arduino's sensors data, show then on screen and create a file that would be used later for another application.